Woman's Belly with hands heart shape around belly button with flower on top

 If you’re absolutely set on using your massage gun on your stomach, there are a few guidelines you can follow to get the best results and help avoid injury:

-This means using your massage gun on a faster, more vibrational setting with very light pressure over your abdomen.
+This means using your massage gun in a faster, more vibrational setting with very light pressure over your abdomen.
 If it hurts, change your approach or stop what you’re doing.

-There is a very sensitive area in your upper abdomen directly below your sternum known as your solar plexus 3.
-Make sure not to move your massage gun over this area, as this could cause serious discomfort or nerve complications.
+A sensitive area in your upper abdomen is directly below your sternum, known as your solar plexus 3.
+Do not move your massage gun over this area, as this could cause serious discomfort or nerve complications.

-Make sure that any attachment you use is soft with round edges.
-Any hard plastic or abrupt edges could cause major irritation if your gun is hitting your abdomen at an awkward angle.
+Make sure that any attachment you use is soft and has round edges.
+Hard plastic or abrupt edges could cause major irritation if your hand-held massager hits your abdomen awkwardly.

 FAQ from Readers